Oklahoma Historical Society Heritage Preservation Grant Program

 - Date board of directors approved submitting a project proposal

-OHS Staff will evaluate all project proposals and certify that each meets the minimum eligibility requirements.
-Incomplete or improperly completed applications, or applications received after the application deadline will be returned to the applicant without further consideration.
+OHS staff will evaluate all project proposals and certify whether each meets the minimum eligibility requirements.
+Incomplete or improperly completed applications, or applications received after the application deadline will not be considered.

-Only one completed or properly completed application will be considered per organization each grant selection cycle.
+Only one completed application will be considered per organization each grant selection cycle.

-Each project shall be rated on a scale of 1 to 10 using the established weighted criteria with one (1) signifying minimum value and ten (10) signifying maximum value.
+- Using the established weighted criteria, a rating of one (1) to ten (10) will be applied to each criteria, with one (1) signifying minimum value and ten (10) signifying maximum value.
 The rating then will be multiplied by the weight assigned to each criteria to determine a total value.
+The highest rating an organization may receive is 190 points.

-The OHS Executive Director shall submit the ranked list of project proposals to the Oklahoma Heritage Preservation Grant Review Committee for review and recommendation to the OHS Board.
+- The OHS Executive Director shall submit the ranked list of project proposals to the Oklahoma Heritage Preservation Grant Review Committee for review and recommendation to the full Board.

-The OHS Board of Directors will make the final decision of which projects will be funded the amount of each grant, and the quarter of the year when each project will be initiated.
+- The OHS Board of Directors will make the final decision of which projects will be funded, the amount of each grant, the number of organizations to receive a grant, and the quarter of the year when each project will be initiated.
 In awarding grants the Board will, in accordance with statutory requirements, consider geographic diversity and give preference to projects affecting collections, educational programs, and exhibits (53 O.S.
-Section 414).
+Section 415).
+Because the grant application procedure(s) are not individual proceedings, the awarding of grants by the Board is not subject to appeal under the Administrative Procedures Act.

-Where applicable, payments for projects, programs, services, or activities for the Heritage Preservation Grant program will be made according to the Central Purchasing Act 74 O.S.
-Section 85.1 et seq., and Central Purchasing Rules as established by the Oklahoma Office of Management and Enterprise Services Administrative Rules OAC 260:115
+Payment procedures.
+Where applicable, payments for projects, programs, services, or activities for the Heritage Preservation Grant Program will be made according to the Central Purchasing Act (74 O.S.
+Section 85.1 et seq.) and Central Purchasing Rules as established by the Oklahoma Office of Management and Enterprise Services Administrative rules OAC 260:115.

 Grant recipients must submit documentation for completed work and invoices to receive reimbursement as the project moves forward.
 All reimbursements will be made after proof that work has been completed.